 Acclaimed historian and Vietnam specialist Christopher Goscha discusses his latest work, The Penguin History of Modern Vietnam (2016).
 Popular impressions of Vietnam are still largely dominated by the Vietnam War, with most English-language accounts focused on American experiences, sources, and perspectives.
 But Vietnam’s history is much richer and more complex than a mere Cold War confrontation, complete with expansion, schisms, colonial conquest and subjugation, cultural renaissance, and revolution.
 Drawing on research and discoveries from a host of Vietnamese-language and global sources, Professor Goscha outlines a rich and compelling overview of modern Vietnamese history, portraying a cast of memorable characters – from Emperors to rebels, poets to priests – and providing a fascinating look at the intricacies and complexities of modern Vietnamese history.
 Compelling for scholars and non-specialists alike, The Penguin History of Modern Vietnam represents the first English-language general history of contemporary Vietnam.

-indomemoires (2020, 6 juillet).
+indomemoires (6 juillet 2020).
 Pr.
 Christopher Goscha: “Towards a History of Modern Vietnam” [2016].
 Indochina Sources.
-Consulté le 18 avril 2024, à l’adresse https://doi.org/10.58079/q69x
+Consulté le 12 mai 2025 à l’adresse https://doi.org/10.58079/q69x

 Vous aimerez aussi...